xcart/xcart-docs/_pages/devs_en/what_is_new/5_4_0_technology_preview_release.md

 Shows if the addon can be disabled.
 If set to ‘false’, the addon can only be removed/uninstalled.

-## Generate main.yaml from main.php
+## Generate main.yaml from Main.php
 The **main.yaml** file is generated automatically in the process of cache rebuild.
 However, you can manually generate the file with the following command:

 `php xc5 utils:generateMainYaml [-f] [moduleId]`